xdelaruelle/modules/doc/source/design/module-cache.rst

-Objective is to consolidate available module information in a few number of files in order to process these files when doing global module queries like done by :subcmd:`avail` or :subcmd:`whatis` sub-commands instead of walking through the whole modulepath directories to compute this information.
+Objective is to consolidate available module information in a few number of files in order to process these files when doing global module queries like done by :subcmd:`avail`, :subcmd:`spider` or :subcmd:`whatis` sub-commands instead of walking through the whole modulepath directories to compute this information.

 With cache files, it is expected to have lesser IO load and more efficiently handle environments with thousands modulefiles stored in a parallel